 Exparel has been demonstrated to be safe, has the ability to provide extended pain relief, and has been shown to decrease pain and pain medication usage after many major surgical procedures.

-Pain and Gentle Touch Vasectomy: What’s the deal?
+Pain and His Choice Vasectomy: What’s the deal?

 There are two types of guys who will read this information.
 There are those who will say: